azurekid/mc2-connect/README.md

 # Output:
 # DisplayName: uami-hr-cicd-automation
 #
 # Application Permissions:
 #   Permission                              ResourceApp
 #   ----------                              -----------
 #   User.ReadWrite.All                      Microsoft Graph    ← Create employee accounts
 #   Group.ReadWrite.All                     Microsoft Graph    ← Add users to groups
+#   Application.Read.All                    Microsoft Graph    ← Read app info for assignments
 #   AppRoleAssignment.ReadWrite.All         Microsoft Graph    ← Assign users to apps
 #
 # Wait...
 AppRoleAssignment.ReadWrite.All?
 That sounds harmless...
 #
 # ⚠️ CRITICAL INSIGHT: AppRoleAssignment.ReadWrite.All is deceptively named!
-# It can:
+# It enables POST /servicePrincipals/{id}/appRoleAssignments, which means:
 #   1. Assign users to applications (the "legitimate" use)
 #   2. Grant ANY Graph API permission to ANY service principal!
-#   3. Including granting RoleManagement.ReadWrite.Directory to ITSELF
+#   3. Including granting Application.ReadWrite.All + RoleManagement.ReadWrite.Directory to ITSELF
 #   = Self-escalation to tenant takeover!
+#
+# Required permission for Set-ManagedIdentityPermission: ✅ AppRoleAssignment.ReadWrite.All (already present!)
 #
 # This permission was approved because "HR needs to assign new employees to
 # Salesforce and ServiceNow".
 Nobody realized the hidden danger.
 ```